 STNext searches for patents associated with chlorogenic acid isolated from Coffea arabica surprisingly show countries not associated with coffee production carrying out the most research in finding applications for the substances found in coffee.
 Only Brazil, Mexico, and India, three of the top 10 countries in terms of coffee production, are doing any research on the subject.
 Japanese companies are the biggest contributors to the patent literature in this field, highlighting potential patentability opportunities and risks by region.

 When you want to extract more from scientific content, turn to CAS

-There's a wealth of untapped potential in coffee waste that's ripe for extracting to benefit the environment, growers and consumers as a result.
-However, capitalizing on this undervalued resource requires developing a strategy that extracts value from coffee's waste products using the most commercially viable processes, comprehensive understanding of the intellectual property landscape, and knowledge of the markets with the greatest potential.
+There's a wealth of untapped potential in waste compounds across industries that's ripe for extracting to benefit the environment, organizations and consumers as a result.
+However, capitalizing on undervalued resources requires developing a strategy that extracts value from waste products using the most commercially viable processes, comprehensive understanding of the intellectual property landscape, and knowledge of the markets with the greatest potential.